Privacy Statement For getpregnant.co.za

 2. Acceptable Use Policy

-- Users should be trained in the ability to identify any suspicious behaviour where any tampering or substitution may be performed.
-Any suspicious behaviour will be reported accordingly.
+Users should be trained in the ability to identify any suspicious behavior where any tampering or substitution may be performed.
+Any suspicious behavior will be reported accordingly.

 3. Protect Stored Data